Unified.to

 • Focus on execution

-• Weak on data consistency
+• Less opinionated on data consistency and normalization

 Auth-first platforms (Nango)